 Looking for a quick, easy way to plant up your vegetable or herb garden?
-Consider using ready-to-plant seedlings (also called transplants or starts) for just about everything but root crops.
+Consider using starter plants (also called transplants, seedlings, or starts) for just about everything but root crops.
 They’re worth the difference in price when you tally up the advantages over planting seeds.
-Consider these five reasons to plant seedlings.
+Consider these five reasons to plant starter plants.

 It happens to everyone at some point: You have every intention to start your garden, then something comes up and by the time you get around to planting, it’s days (or weeks) later.
-Seedlings help make up for the lost time.
+Starter plants help make up for the lost time.

 Sow seeds in the garden and you’ll be staring at a bed of soil for a while.
-Put seedlings in there and voila!
+Put starter plants in there and voila!
 It looks like you’ve actually planted something.
 Seeing all that green out there from the get-go can be very inspiring.

-Well-grown seedlings started in a greenhouse (think ideal temperature, moisture, and feeding) have been reared in conditions that encourage well-developed root systems and vigorous growth.
+Well-grown starter plants started in a greenhouse (think ideal temperature, moisture, and feeding) have been reared in conditions that encourage well-developed root systems and vigorous growth.
 Plus, there’s less of a chance that they’ll be affected by cutworms, damping off, or other problems that can bother recently germinated plants.

 It just makes sense: The closer a plant is to maturity, the sooner it will bear fruit.
-Seedlings can put you weeks closer to harvest time.
+Starter plants can put you weeks closer to harvest time.
 That means you can enjoy that garden-fresh bowl of salad, BLT, or homemade salsa that much sooner.

 Article written by Su Reid-St. John.